Skip to content

 How to get sustainable souvenirs

 Is there actually sustainable souvenirs?
-And what do you have to bear in mind when buying souvenirs from your vacation?
-As the trade in cheaply produced or simply illegal souvenirs is an environmentally destructive business worth billions, it makes a lot of sense to look into this before your next vacation and also to educate other people about it.
+And what do you have to consider at all when buying souvenirs from your vacation?
+Since the trade with cheaply produced or simply illegal souvenirs is an environmentally destructive billion-dollar business, it makes a lot of sense to deal with it before the next vacation and also to educate other people about it.

-In this article, I would like to show you to what extent buying souvenirs exacerbates environmental problems and how you can bring home meaningful and truly sustainable souvenirs from your vacation.
+In this article I would like to show you how buying souvenirs increases environmental problems and how you can preferably bring home meaningful and truly sustainable souvenirs from your vacation.

-Tip: If you would like more tips about sustainable travel want to get, just look at the linked post.
+Tip: If you want more tips about sustainable travel want to get, just look at the linked post.

 To what extent can souvenirs harm the environment?

 Whether it's shirts or pins that say "I love my destination" or a little ivory necklace -.
-Vacation souvenirs can cause environmental problems in many different ways. as inconspicuous as they may seem at first glance.
-I would first like to give you a brief insight here.
+Vacation souvenirs can be responsible for environmental problems in a wide variety of forms as inconspicuous as they may be at first glance.
+Here I would first like to give you a brief insight.

-• Species extinction and animal suffering: For example, jewelry, shells or combs made from the tortoise shell of sea turtles, tiger wine made from tiger bones or the illegal export of live birds of prey as "vacation souvenirs".
-According to the Customs Criminal Investigation Office, around 580,000 protected plant or animal species or goods made from them were confiscated in 2015.₁
+• Species extinction and animal suffering: For example, jewelry, shells or combs made of tortoise shell from sea turtles, tiger wine made from tiger bones or the illegal export of live birds of prey as "vacation souvenirs".
+According to the Customs Criminal Investigation Office, around 580,000 protected plant or animal species or goods made from them were seized in 2015.โ‚

-• Waste of resources: An enormous amount of material is wasted in order to produce cheap tourist souvenirs.
+• Waste of resources: To produce cheap tourism souvenirs, an enormous waste of materials takes place.
 For example, to produce pendants, magnetic signs or shirts with city names.
-In addition, they are often produced in low-wage countries and flown and shipped around the world.
+Moreover, they are often produced in low-wage countries and flown and shipped around the world.

-• Waste production: At first, many souvenirs may seem useful - but as soon as you get home, they end up in a drawer or even in the bin.
-In the spirit of Zero Waste Lifestyle is absolutely not.
+• Waste production: At first, many souvenirs may be considered useful - but once you're back home, they end up in a drawer or even in the trash.
+In the sense of the Zero Waste Lifestyle is absolutely not.

-• Demand determines supply: Anyone who buys souvenirs ensures that they continue to be offered.
-In the case of environmentally harmful or illegal souvenirs in combination with the Mass tourism is of course no different - regardless of whether you bought them consciously or unconsciously.
+• Demand determines supply: Those who buy souvenirs ensure that they will continue to be offered.
+In the case of environmentally harmful or illegal souvenirs in combination with the Mass tourism it's no different, of course - whether you bought them consciously or unconsciously.

-As vacationers, we may be partly responsible for illegal activities at our destination.
-That's why we should always question what we bring home from a trip when buying souvenirs.
+As vacationers, we may be partly responsible for illegal activities at the destination.
+Therefore, when buying souvenirs, we should always question what we are bringing home from a trip.

 What to look for when buying souvenirs